-Please Note: Lappe Ski Centre is undergoing a major renovation project during the summer and fall 2022.
+Lappe Ski Centre has undergone a major renovation project.
 Community support is needed.
-The project goals are to improve accessibility for everyone by moving the kitchen and eating area downstairs, to build a new fully accessible bathroom and to update the chalet to modern standards.
+The project goals improved accessibility for everyone by moving the kitchen and eating area downstairs, to build a new fully accessible bathroom and to update the chalet to modern standards.

 Please visit : Lappe Ski Centre Renovation

 - Ski centre and world-class trails, established 1979, a winter paradise on the outskirts of Thunder Bay

 - 20-minute drive from Thunder Bay on Kam Current Rd (off Dog Lake Rd)

 - 13.5 km of trails, with 6.5 km of lit trails for night skiing